Cats are afraid of cucumbers because…

-Cats are scared of cucumbers (especially those that are deliberately placed behind them) because it’s their natural reaction to anything that sneaks up on them without making any noise.
+It’s their natural reaction to anything that sneaks up on them without making any noise.
 Cats tend to be scared or wary of the unknown, as it could represent the danger of a predator, and in the case of a cucumber, a snake.
+Cats are sharp and alert animals, and as such, they always keep their guard up and have good situational awareness.
+So, pretty much anything that sneaks up on a cat could potentially terrify it.

 If you are neither a fan of cat videos nor have a cat as a pet, you probably might not know this (I certainly didn’t), at least until a few months ago.